signalbean/TicTacToe/docs/utils.md

 # utils.py Documentation

 ## Overview
 Core utility functions for board management, game logic, and AI decision making.
-Contains all the mathematical and display logic.
+Contains all the mathematical and display logic with compact, efficient implementations.

 ## Constants